 I am a Melbourne based artist, and proud to be a “woman of a certain age” with grown children, both happily brainwashed into becoming artists themselves.

-That job done, I now have the freedom to take long holidays to travel with my very patient husband.
+That job done, I now have the freedom (when Covid allows) to take long holidays to travel with my very patient husband.
 Oh, the number of hours he has sat down beside me with a coffee or two or three and his kindle to fill in time while I pull out my sketchbook to start drawing the scenery in front of us.
 Then, just as he thinks it is safe to go, I pull out my watercolour palette, and he has to get another coffee.
 He describes my urban sketching as “going analogue”.
 He’s a good man.

 Speaking of libraries, that’s my other job.
 I work as a medical research librarian.
 I love it because it nicely balances the left and right sides of my brain.
 It’s very satisfying.
 My week is full of different experiences.
 With so many things to learn, I can’t imagine ever being bored.